SODOLWEBDEV/MatchingGame/README.md

 ## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+To download this project, download the folder.

+To start the game, open index.html in a browser.

+To reset the board, click on the curled arrow at the right end of the status bar.

+##Dependencies

+Bootstrap 4

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository was built on top of the starter code for _all_ Udacity students.
+The functionality was developed by Shane 'Sodol' Christie.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).